 WIRE ROD MILL - This is a very large installation as it comprises two parallel lines that run simultaneously.
 It is about 300 metres long, with twenty-eight continuous reduction passes, a series of complex articulated devices and a series of continual heat treatment systems, all sized to produce long smooth and ribbed rolled products, at a very high finishing speed rate.
 On both finishing lines, cooling is by means of a complex Stelmore system that ensures specific cooling cycles according to the grades of processed steels in order to:

-At the end of the line, the rolled looped product is dropped into coils on rotating trestles and sent on to the automated pressing and fastening stations.
+At the end of the line, the rolled looped product is dropped into coils on rotating trestles and sent on to the automated pressing, fastening and labelling stations.
 The product is packaged in coils that are fastened at four points.
 They can be uncoiled either vertically or horizontally, but always in an axial direction.

 The wire rod mill produces:

 REBAR MILL 2 – A plant comprising fourteen reduction passes and two parallel blocks with a further four passes.
 It is the latest rolling mill installed (2004) and it has been designed to produce small diameters.
 Like the other systems, it uses the principle of “horizontal-vertical” continuous rolling and has an innovative semi-automatic system for charging the heating furnace.
-There is also a so-called ‘slitting’ system of rolling, whereby the rolled steel is split at a set point of the rolling process to allow the simultaneous production of reinforcing steel in bars and spools (hot-coiled steel), using different finishing and packaging devices.
+There is also a so-called ‘slitting’ system of rolling, whereby the rolled steel is split at a set point of the rolling process to allow high-rate output of low-diameter rolled products, using different finishing and packaging devices.

 Downstream of the finishing mills, the two production lines use Tempcore heat treatment processes that are controlled according to specific settings to process products (reinforcing steel in bars and spools) with different characteristics, though with common analytical bases.

-It is interesting to note that this plant is one of the few in the world equipped with such innovative and relatively complex devices as a butt welding machine for billets (EWR) and hot spoolers, allowing the weight of the finished wound-up product to be as high as 3 tonnes.
+It is interesting to note that this plant is one of the few in the world equipped with such innovative and relatively complex devices as a butt welding machine for billets (EWR) and hot spoolers, as required to achieve a heavy-weight finished wound-up product.

 Rebar mill 2 makes: